alexharri/website/posts/bit-sets.md

 image: ""
 ---

 [Bit sets][bitset] — also known as bit arrays or bit vectors — are a highly compact data structure that stores a list of bits.
-It is often used to represent a set of integers, or an array of booleans.
+It is often used to represent a set of integers or an array of booleans.

 In addition to their memory-compactness, bit sets support extremely performant boolean operations like [unions][union] and [intersections][intersection], achieved through the use of [bitwise operations][bitwise_ops].